Who doesn’t love the smell of fresh baked muffins for breakfast?! These Blueberry Banana Muffins are gluten free and sweetened with fruit.

 These balanced little muffins can be a solution.
-You can even store them in the freezer in individual zip top freezer bags to grab and let thaw a bit while you get on your way.
-They’re pretty delicious with a slight chill on them and they won’t take long to get to room temp now that the temps are on the rise.
+You can even store them in the freezer in individual freezer bags to grab and let thaw a bit while you get on your way.
+They’re pretty delicious with a slight chill on them.
+Or you can pop them in your lunch box and they’ll be ready to eat by noon.

 If you find yourself in the mood to try some variations, stir in other fresh or dried berries, add some unsweetened shredded coconut for the chia seeds, or stir in a couple tablespoons of sunflower or sesame seeds.
 Enjoy your creation!

 Wondering about some other low sugar recipes for your breakfast?